gcovr/gcovr/doc/source/output/txt.rst

 freestanding braces, and single-line comments) into a single region.
 As a result, the number of lines listed in the "Missing" list may be greater than the difference of the "Lines" and "Exec" columns.

-The :option:`-r/--root<gcovr --root>` option specifies the root directory for the files that are being analyzed.
-This allows ``gcovr`` to generate a simpler report (without absolute path names), and it allows system header files to be excluded from the analysis.

 Note that ``gcov`` accumulates statistics by line.
 Consequently, it works best with a programming style that places only one statement